jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Why wouldn't we always learn Q-values?

 You might wonder why we don't always estimate Q-values if we want to do off-policy learning.
 Afterall, it was probably the simpler approach you first imagined when I described the simple bandit problem.
-It also has the nice property that you don't have to know what the probabilities of the behavior policy was (e.g., Alice's policy $\mu$ in our bandit example).
+It also has the nice property that you don't have to know what the probabilities of the behavior policy were (e.g., Alice's policy $\mu$ in our bandit example).
 You only have to know the probabilities of the policy you want to evaluate.

 However, there are still some nice things about using state value estimates.
 First, if your action space is very large, maintaining separate estimates for each action can become problematic.
 If you're using function approximation, you might try to avoid that problem by generalizing over the actions.
 That is in fact what SAC, TD3, and DDPG do.
 But if you're introducing funtion approximation across your actions, now you've opened the door for more biased estimates for each action.
 Furthermore, you can only really do one-step updates where you bootstrap from the next state's Q-values and that adds another source of bias.
 These sources of bias are not trivial -- very often if algorithms like SAC fall apart it's inherently linked to bias issues in the estimate of the Q-function.
 For these reasons, estimating the state value function and using importance sampling may be preferable.